Sussex Tech launching new welding course this fall - Delaware State News

-GEORGETOWN – Students in the construction and industrial trades at Sussex Technical High School this fall can sign up for a new course in welding and fabrication, the latest step in the school’s renewed focus on career and technical education.
+GEORGETOWN — Students in the construction and industrial trades at Sussex Technical High School can sign up for a new course in welding and fabrication this fall, the latest step in the school’s renewed focus on career and technical education.

-The integrated welding course will be a required elective for students in the HVAC-R, electrical, landscape management and environment, carpentry and construction management, automotive technologies, and collision repair technical areas, offering a new skill and professional certification, according to Sussex Tech Superintendent Stephen Guthrie.
+The integrated welding course will be a required elective for students in the HVAC-R, electrical, landscape management and environment, carpentry and construction management, automotive technologies, and collision repair technical areas, offering a new skill and professional certification, said Superintendent Stephen Guthrie.

-Sussex Tech’s board of education cast approval to launching the new course at its Feb.
-10 meeting

-.
-Starting with a single course will help gauge student interest in a full, three-year career-technical program in welding and fabrication, said Sussex Tech Principal Dr. John Demby.
+The Board of Education gave approval to launching the new course at its meeting this week.
+Starting with a single course will help gauge student interest in a full, three-year career-technical program in welding and fabrication, said principal Dr. John Demby.

 “This course has significant support from industry, which needs trained, experienced people with skills,” Dr. Demby said.
 “It enhances our offerings in related technical areas and improves our students’ experience by adding another professional certification to their toolbox.”